aju22/Transformer-Distribution-Visualizer/README.md

 # Transformer Distribution Visualizer

-A Simple Flask-based Web-UI Research Toolkit that allows users to input a prompt, select a Hugging Face transformer model, and specify a decoding strategy to generate text.
+A Simple Flask Web-UI Research Toolkit that allows users to input a prompt, select a Hugging Face transformer model, and specify a decoding strategy to generate text.
 The generated text, along with its word probabilities and top 10 next best words, can be displayed in an interactive fashion on the web page.

 ![Demo](gifs/demo.png)